jkurra/gameoflife/user-var/config/README.md

   Background color in game screen [appearance]
 * "col_cell" : "string"
   Color of the cells in the game screen [appearance]
-* "theme_pth" : "string"
+* "theme" : "string"
-  Path to css theme file.
+  Name of the css theme file (filename without extension).
 Affects visual appearance of every window.